vincentsijben/tz-alert/README.md

 ```

 ## Start the bot
-If you've added your Discord token to the `config.json` you can start the bot on the server with:
+If you've edited the `config.json` you can start the bot on the server with:
 ```
 pm2 start /opt/tz-alert/src/index.js --name tz-alert
 # start pm2 after reboot